NguyenThaiVu/AI-and-SE/final_project/readme.md

 The LLM takes a text prompt and outputs a code snippet

 Using LLM to generate code.
 List of LLM:
 - GPT4o
 - Llama 3.1 (8B)
 - Qwen 2.5 (7B)
 - Deepseek Coder (7B)

+### Improve LLM output
+You want to improve your LLM’s ability to solve coding problems by giving it: Chain-of-Thought reasoning (make the LLM think step-by-step before writing code).
+Few-shot demonstrations (Provide 1–3 solved examples so the model understands the pattern)

+**Chain-of-Thought (CoT) for Code Generation** Chain-of-Thought prompting means: Instead of asking the model to directly output code, you ask it to first reason through the problem, then write the code.
+Models generate much better and more correct code when they explicitly reason.

+**Demonstrations (Few-Shot Learning)**
+Few-Shot Learning mean: give the model 1–3 solved example problems before it solves the target one.
+It teaches the model the format of the prompt and expected output.

+**Test Driven Development (TDD) for Code Generation**
+Focus: investigates how giving LLMs test cases improves code generation

+I would frame your research questions roughly like:

+- RQ1: How much does CoT alone help code generation?

+- RQ2: How much do few-shot demonstrations help?

+- RQ3: How much test driven development help?

+- Measure in:
+    + Accuracy
+    + Number of output tokens.
+    + Time generation

 ## Code Evaluation using Vector Representation